 There are a few steps you need to take to get the set up.

-Step 1: Map your listings that are in the same category
+Step 1: Map your Room Type that are in the same category

-Mapping your listings maintains parity across all mapped listings.
-This will make managing similar listings from the same category easier as you would only need to manage the parent listings.
+Mapping your room types maintains parity across all mapped room types.
+This will make managing similar room types from the same category easier as you would only need to manage the parent room types.
 Additionally, it will reduce your monthly invoice.
 For the step by step guide to mapping or more information, please see: Multi-unit Mapping

 Example: you can map all standard rooms so you only need to make changes on the parent standard room and all the standard rooms will get the same changes.